The eighth Asia Pacific Geoparks Network Symposium comes up in Vietnam in the year 2024.

 There was also a delegation of Cao Bang Province, headed by Deputy Secretary of the Provincial Party Committee and Chairman of the Provincial People’s Committee Hoang Xuan Anh.

-The Organising Committee highly appreciated the active participation of the delegates in sharing experiences in the construction and development of geoparks in 10 categories.
+The Organizing Committee highly appreciated the active participation of the delegates in sharing experiences in the construction and development of geoparks in ten categories.